fdesar/Origami-Ext/README.md

 run virtually on any POSIX compliant system, on which Inkscape does, windows beeing an exception and needed a lot of porting effort, as usual).

+On Windows, either Active Perl or Strawberry Perl must be installed prior to run the extension (see INSTALL.Windows).
+On all other systems, Perl is already installed by default.

 Localization is fully implemented and the French translation is already available.

 Help very welcome for everything as translating, improving, debugging, correcting typos, doc writing... and more!